peak8/rhubarb-pi/SETUP.md

 9. Optionally set up the kiosk (recommended)

     This step sets up the Rhubarb Pi to display a React app on a monitor connected to the HDMI ports.
 See KIOSK-SETUP.md.

+&nbsp;

+10. Optionally set up WiFi

+    ```
+    $ sudo raspi-config
+    ```

+    From the main menu navigate to Wireless LAN to configure it:

+    ```
+    System Options
+    --> Wireless LAN
+    ```

+    You will see a list of countries, select the US.

+    You will then be asked to enter the wireless SSID (network name)

+    Finally, you will be asked to enter the password.

+    Select Finish.

+    Inspect the list of networks and confirm wlan0 is now configured and note the IP address.